 UPDATE: Hey Mama!
 I realize that working through your entire house could seem completely daunting.
 That’s why it’s okay to just work on one category at a time and then take a break.
 Also, I’m going to sprinkle in some tips from one of my favorite Netflix shows, The Home Edit.

 There is a specific order to follow when learning how to declutter.
 Why does it matter?
 Because you need to start with things that are easy to get rid of first and end with the more difficult sentimental items.
 You will find that it becomes much easier to discard as you move through each category.

 In addition, you may realize that all of those things aren’t really as important as the time you will save by ridding yourself of all that clutter.
 Time better spent on activities to feed your mind, body and soul.
 Are you ready?
 So bring on the categories!

 1) CLOTHING– For some, this will probably be the biggest category.
 I didn’t think I had that many clothes until I had them all sitting on my bed.
 It’s simpler if you divide your clothes into subcategories and work in order:

 - Accessories (scarves, belts, etc.)

 Make sure you pull each and every item in a subcategory out, so that you can see it all together.
 Don’t forget about other closets or areas of the home where things might be playing hide-and-seek.

 A word on scarves and belts: I LOVE scarves, so I have many.
 However, I was not loving how they were stored.
 I ended up finding these scarf hangers at my local Big Lots that are perfect for looping my scarves through, as well as hanging my belts.
-No more sloppy scarves falling on the floor.
+Or you could try the scarf donut, as seen on The Home Edit.
+Then, no more sloppy scarves falling on the floor.

 When deciding how to declutter your jewelry, you once again need to sort by subcategory: